noepozzan/small-peptide-pipeline/pipeline_documentation.md

 As inputs, it takes a gtf file, a fasta genome file and folders containing both an indexed+sorted bam file and its index (from [**GENOME**](#genome)).
 As output, the workflow returns a fasta file with the predicted peptides found by ribosome sequencing.

-Higher level parameter: `riboseq_mode`
 If you have the right data and want to predict translation inititation sites (TIS), please select "TI" for the parameter `riboseq_mode`.
 If you have regular ribosome sequencing data and want to predict open reading frames, please select "regular" for the parameter `riboseq_mode`.

 #### `FASTA_INDEX`